 Procedures for Students' Inspection of Their Records: The procedure by which students and former students may review their restricted records is as follows: The student gives a 24hour written request for such a review to the Dean.

-The Dean reviews the file in order to place in sealed envelopes marked either "Confidential information to be opened only by the Dean" or "Restricted information to be opened only by the Dean" or "Restricted Students Records" or "Restricted Student Information."
+The Dean reviews the file in order to place in sealed envelopes marked either "Confidential information to be opened only by the Dean" or "Restricted information to be opened only by the Dean" any material described under "Confidential Students Records" or "Restricted Student Information."